 Alternative Temperature Units: Kelvin and Rankine

 Beyond Celsius and Fahrenheit, Kelvin and Rankine also serve as temperature units.
-The Kelvin temperature scale is an absolute scale of thermodynamic temperature and is widely used in scientific research, particularly in fields like physics and chemistry.
+The Kelvin temperature scale is an absolute scale of thermodynamic temperature, starting from absolute zero, and is widely used in scientific research, particularly in fields like physics and chemistry.
 The Rankine temperature scale, meanwhile, is mainly utilized in engineering applications, especially in the United States.

 To convert 900 degrees Fahrenheit to Kelvin or Rankine degrees either, we can use specific conversion formulas.
 For Fahrenheit to Kelvin, the formula is K = (F – 32) x 5/9 + 273.15.
 And for Fahrenheit to Rankine, the formula is Rankine = Fahrenheit + 459.67.